 Wheat Allergy vs. Gluten Intolerance

 Unfortunately you’ll find tons of misleading information on the web where people use the terms celiac disease, gluten intolerance, gluten sensitivity and wheat allergy interchangeably.
+They’ll even combine disparate terms with the misnomer gluten allergy.
 However, these are not all the same condition.
-Gluten intolerance is basically an umbrella term for these conditions, but celiac disease, gluten sensitivity and a wheat allergy are all distinct health conditions.
+Gluten intolerance is basically an umbrella term for these conditions, but celiac disease, gluten sensitivity and a wheat allergy are all separate and distinct health conditions.

 A wheat allergy is a histamine-based allergic reaction known as a type I hypersensitivity, which implies that it triggers an immediate response.
 When a person with this allergy ingests wheat, a hypersensitive immune system produces antibodies known as IgE (Immunoglobulin E).
 When histamine stimulates H1 and H2 receptors, it triggers an inflammatory response in your body.
 Histamine helps dilate blood vessels so that white blood cells (in this case mast cells and basophils, specifically) can fight off the allergy trigger (called the allergen or antigen).
 As a result, more fluids enter the cells and skin.
 This causes swelling and other symptoms, which may cascade in severity (untreated anaphylactic shock can be fatal).